open-source-tabletop/halo-breakpoint/army-lists/covenant-army-list.md

 | Grunt Infantry Major     |  3  |  5" |  4+ |  5+ |  3  |  1  | Officer, Panic    | 7      |
 | Grunt Infantry Minor     |  3  |  5" |  4+ |  5+ |  3  |  1  | Panic             | 7      |

-#### Configuration

-A Grunt Infantry Squad consists of 3-5 Grunt Infantry Minors and 1 may be replaced by a Grunt Infantry Major.

-#### Equipment

 Grunts are equipped with Plasma Pistols and Plasma Grenades.
-1 Grunt may replace their Plasma Pistol with a Needler.
+One Grunt may replace their Plasma Pistol with a Needler.

 -----

 ### Grunt Heavy

+A Grunt Heavy unit consists of 1 Grunt Heavy.

 | Model                    | Cmd | Mov | Skl | Def | Tgh | HP  | Special Rules     | Points |
 | :----------------------- | :-: | :-: | :-: | :-: | :-: | :-: | :---------------- | :----- |
 | Grunt Heavy              |  3  |  5" |  4+ |  5+ |  3  |  1  |                   | 7      |

-#### Configuration

-A Grunt Heavy unit consists of 1 Grunt Heavy.

-#### Equipment

 A Grunt Heavy is armed with a Fuel Rod Gun.